OfficeDev/office-js-docs-pr/reference/word/word-add-ins-reference-overview.md

         // Create a proxy object for the document body. var body = context.document.body;

-        // Queue a command to load the text in the proxy body object. context.load(body, 'text');
+        // Queue a command to load the text property of the proxy body object. context.load(body, 'text');

         // Queue a command to insert text into the end of the Word document body.